Eromenos: Visual art

 Ganymede rolling a hoop and bearing aloft a cockerel, a love-gift from Zeus, early fifth century B.C., Musée du Louvre.

 The image of Ganymede in the figure on the right is an idealized portrait of an eromenos.
-The muscles on his body contrasts with the hoop, a child's toy which emphasises the shape of his genitals and inner thighs, and he holds the cockerel, which is the love gift from Zeus.
+The muscles on his body contrast with the hoop, a child's toy which emphasises the shape of his genitals and inner thighs, and he holds the cockerel, which is the love gift from Zeus.
 There is no moustache or pubic hair.

 John Beazley's three types of erotic scenes appear in Athenian vase paintings.
 Eromenoi are often touched on chin and genitals by their erastes (alpha group), presented with gifts (beta group) or entwined between the thighs of their erastes (gamma group).
 Meanwhile, Eva Cantarella discovered that representations of pederastic relationships contain two successive moments of courtship.
 The first phase is similar to Beazley's alpha group, while in the second phase the eromenos stands behind the erastes with his penis between his thighs, somehow similar to the gamma group.

 This vase (Brygos Painter) depicts a classical scene of an erastes courting an eromenos.
 As the eromenos’ legs are positioned between the erastes’ thighs with the erastes touching his penis and his chin, it is similar to the alpha group.
 The pectoral and belly muscles show that he was well-trained in wrestling schools, and the bag of ‘Kydonian apples’ or quinces is a sign of his sexual awakening.

 Dover and Gundel Koch-Harnack have argued that the gift-giving scene to the eromenos is in fact a courting scene.
 Common gifts include a sprig of flowers, a rabbit, and a fighting cock.